Lower School (K-4th)

 In the journey of learning, these are the most important years of all.

-The kindergarten environment is designed to foster learning and creativity through a variety of experiences and the recognition that "play" remains important.
-As the transition point into the primary grades, classrooms are language-rich and support students as they transform into readers and writers.
+The kindergarten environment is designed to foster learning and creativity through a variety of indoor and outdoor experiences and the recognition that "play" remains important.
+As the transition point into the primary grades, classrooms are language-rich and utilize blended-learning tools to support students as they transform into readers and writers.
 At the same time, the children are immersed in activities that develop number sense and foundational math concepts.
 Small group instruction, where groups are fluid and ever changing, is one method used to facilitate the individual and collective growth and needs of the students.
 Each classroom has an instructional aide who partners with the teacher to ensure the presence of individualized attention.

 - Personal and Social Growth